drug-design/course/docs/chapters/adme-case-studies.md

 ### The Responsive Elements of Interaction (2/2)

-These 5 to 6 base pairs (in red) are very important for the interaction of the first zinc finger of the nuclear receptor with the DNA.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/responsive-elements-interaction-22-c24298c6'><i class='fa fa-play' aria-hidden='true'></i></button>These 5 to 6 base pairs (in red) are very important for the interaction of the first zinc finger of the nuclear receptor with the DNA.
 A small change of one of these central base pairs 3 and/or 4 can change the activity from being active for estrogens in becoming active for glucocorticoids.
 Moreover, the space between the responsive elements is also very important, as shown for ERE and TRE, which contain either 3 different base pairs or none at all.
 In case of the AhR-RE the outside flanking of the 5 base pairs GCGTG is also very relevant for the recognition of AhR.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer